oci-hpc/oci-openfoam-workshop/README.md

 	1.3.
 In the **Stack Information** section of the **Create Stack** wizard, click **Browse** under **Stack Configuration** and choose the **openfoam-workshop** folder (or .zip file), then click **Next**.\
 	1.4.
 In the **Configure Variables** section, choose:
 	- Your Compartment ID.
 	- Paste the contents of your SSH Public Key file.
-(Its default location on your machine is ~/.ssh/id_rsa.pub.
+Its default location on your machine is **~/.ssh/id_rsa.pub**.
 You can generate a new key pair if necessary by executing:
 		<pre>
 		ssh-keygen
 		</pre>
-	on your Mac or Linux machine and choosing the default options).
+	on your Mac or Linux machine and choosing the default options.
 	- The shape of your Compute instance
 	- The Availability Domain (AD) number.
 Note that the availability of the shape that you use will vary between Availability Domains.
 You can check the shape limits by navigating from:
 		<pre>